-Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in
+Sunday, July 12, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Share what you're reading!

 This post includes the best NVMe SSDs among those I’ve reviewed that you can safely bring home today.
+That is, if you can stomach their recently increased prices due to the component shortage caused by AI.

-These are fast internal solid-state drives designed for computers and game consoles that use PCIe Gen 4 or Gen 5 bus speeds—they are the fastest consumer-grade internal storage options.
+These are fast internal solid-state drives designed for computers and game consoles that use PCIe Gen 4 or Gen 5 bus speeds — they are the fastest consumer-grade internal storage options.
 If you’re looking for hard drive replacements, consider this post on the top five SATA drives instead.

-Dong’s note: I first published this frequently-revised roundup on April 15, 2025, and last updated it on May 29, 2025.
+Dong’s note: I first published this frequently-revised roundup on April 15, 2025, and last updated it on July 5, 2026, with the latest picks.

 Best NVMe SSDs

-Best NVMe SSDs: The list
+Best NVMe SSDs: 2026’s battle-tested list

 Tip

-2. Micron Crucial P510 (PCIe Gen 5)
+1. Micron Crucial P510 (PCIe Gen 5×4)

-Crucial P510 NVMe SSD top
+Crucial P510 NVMe SSD and retail box

-Best NVMe SSDs: The Crucial P510 is a standard single-sized SSD.
+Best NVMe SSDs: The Crucial P510

 The Crucial P510 is Micron’s third PCIe Gen 5 SSDs, but the first of the standard designed as a mainstream drive.
 As such, it currently has the best performance-to-cost ratio.
 That, plus the omission of excessive heat, makes it an excellent deal.